5-to-10-Minute Full-Body Routine for Weight Loss

 Circuit (Repeat twice)

-Exercise 1: Burpees - 45 seconds From standing, squat down, jump back to plank, push-up, return to squat, jump up.
-The ultimate full-body movement.
+Exercise 1: Burpees - 45 seconds From standing, squat down, step or jump back to plank, optionally add a push-up, return to squat, and stand or jump.
+Use the step-back version if impact or wrists are an issue.

 Exercise 2: Squat to Reach - 45 seconds Squat down, then stand and reach arms overhead.
 Engages legs, core, and shoulders.